theozsnowman/finance-plugin-oscommerce/README.md

  == Changelog ==
 Version 1.2
-Fix - Round to nearest penny
+ - Fix - Round to nearest penny
-Rename default Finance Payment module's title to "Pay in instalments" Rename plugin name to "Powered by Divido"
+ - Rename default Finance Payment module's title to "Pay in instalments"
+ - Rename plugin name to "Powered by Divido"
-Set default order status for activation to "Delivered"
+ - Set default order status for activation to "Delivered"
+ - Set most defaults to "true"

 Version 1.1
-Add new calculator widget
+ - Add new calculator widget
-Remove suffix and prefix plugin settings
+ - Remove suffix and prefix plugin settings